rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 }
 ```

-The functional options pattern relies on functions that modify the configuration struct's
+Functional options pattern relies on functions that modify the configuration struct's state.
-state.
 These modifier functions, or option functions, are defined to accept a pointer to the
 configuration struct `*config` and then directly alter its fields.
 This direct manipulation
 is possible because the option functions are closures, which means they capture and modify
 the variables from their enclosing scope, in this case, the `config` instance.